top of page

 7. Positioning

-Positioning is how the company will interact and create a connection with the consumer, building the way in which the brand will be recognized in the heart and mind of its target audience.
+Positioning is how the company will interact and create a connection with the consumer, building the way in which the brand will be recognized in the hearts and minds of its target audience.
 In other words, to position a brand is to occupy a different position at the head of a specific market segment.
 If the company does not offer something different, consumers will have no difficulty choosing the competition.

 In general, to define the positioning, you need to answer three basic questions that if you have developed the 4 Ps of your marketing mix well, you will not have any difficulties: